 Rationale for Clinical Development

-Preclinical studies have demonstrated the activity of the CAR-T approach.8,9 Various CAR-T therapies are currently being investigated for the treatment of hematologic malignancies and solid tumors.
+Preclinical studies have demonstrated the activity of the CAR T cell approach.8,9 Various CAR T cell therapies are currently being investigated for the treatment of hematologic malignancies and solid tumors.